March 3, 2017, 23:59 PT

 Submission format: 6 pages in ACM SIGCHI (Extended Abstract) format, excluding references, interactive demonstration at the conference

 The CHI PLAY Student Game Competition will provide a unique opportunity for students to showcase their interactive play systems and designs.
 Students will need to submit a video of their game as well as proof of student status (full-time or part-time, all levels up to Ph.D.).
 A jury panel will nominate the best submissions for an interactive presentation at the conference, where a panel of experts choose the winners.
+These nominated teams have to send at least one student member who will attend the conference.
+This team member is expected to present the game during the Student Game Competition Event and take part in the award ceremony.
+Supervisors are NOT accepted to present the game nor to accept the award.
+Registration and full attendance of at least one student from the team at the CHI PLAY 2017 conference is mandatory.

 - Game has to be new